fractaldotbox/alpha-bees/README.md

 ges, we believe it is important to visualize and elaborate on the strategy.
 - LLMs provide structured output, and the frontend renders components based on OnchainKit and @geist/dappkit.

+### For visualized charts
+- base on @geist/dapp-kit
+  - data is pulled from defillama

 # Development